sedostheatre/sedos.co.uk/input/shows/2020-working-a-musical.md

 authors: Adapted by NINA FASO and STEPHEN SCHWARTZ
 authors2: With additional contributions by GORDON GREENBERG
 authors3: From the book by STUDS TURKEL
-subtitle: A delightfully funny and thoroughly touching musical
+subtitle: A delightfully funny and touching musical
 showtimes:
   - time: 2021-10-26 19:30
   - time: 2021-10-27 19:30